P-p-H-d/mlib/README.md

 In order to support [Resource Acquisition Is Initialization](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization) technique which frees resources using [destructor](https://en.wikipedia.org/wiki/Destructor_(computer_programming)), M\*LIB ensures that the destructors of all variables created using the keyword `M_LET` are properly called on throwing exception.

 For this, different mechanisms are used to mark the objects and the `CLEAR` operator to be called on abnormal exceptions.
 This is done by injecting different information in the stack to be able to handle then.
 Therefore, contrary to C++, using exceptions in C will add a penalty performance to the program being executed in its nominal behavior.
 The exact cost depends on the mechanism used for RAII support.
 For GCC, it will use nested functions.
 For CLANG, it will use blocks (if compiled in blocks mode).
 Otherwise, it uses a standard compliant way, which is the slowest.

+M\*LIB ensures also that the deferred instructions registered in `M_DEFER` are properly executed on throwing exception.

-The variable which are not initialized through the macro `M_LET` don't have their `CLEAR` method called on exceptions.
+> Note: The variables which are not initialized through the macro `M_LET` or don't have their destructor called by the macro `M_DEFER` don't have their `CLEAR` operators called on exceptions.

 A typical program will look like: